 Cocker Spaniels often develop tats in the feathers on their ears, particularly behind and underneath the ear.

-It's unlikely that you'll be able to brush or comb out a solid mat in its entirety.
+It's unlikely that you will be able to comb out a solid mat in its entirety.

-If you're really struggling, you might want to take your Cocker Spaniel to a professional dog groomer or your vet and ask them to remove the mats for you.
+If you're struggling, take your Cocker Spaniel to a professional dog groomer or vet and ask them to remove the mats for you.

 Make sure you choose a groomer with plenty of experience with Cockers - learn how to choose a dog groomer here.

-Use a slicker brush first, brush both sides of his ears, and don't forget to brush under the base of his ear and around the ear opening.
+Use a slicker brush first, brush both sides of his ears, and remember to brush under the base of his ear and around the ear opening.

 Use a comb when no more fur is left behind in the brush.